wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/1-introduction-uses.md

 can click the button once to record the start time.
 The flow that it kicks off will also record the departure location.
 The consultant then clicks on the button twice after arriving at the destination which records the end time and the destination location.
-Power automate can use both the time and the location to record the total travel time and mileage.
+Power Automate can use both the time and the location to record the total travel time and mileage.